rsomu/objsync/README.md

     list.sh - Lists the excessive objects of a given bucket at the target FlashBlade that are not in the source FlashBlade

+    cmp.sh - Compare the objects of given Splunk indexes at the target FlashBlade that are not in the source FlashBlade

     sync.sh - Removes the excessive objects identified by the list.sh script

     csv.sh - Reports the object count and size at Splunk index level in a csv format for both the source and target FB